foxglove/create-foxglove-extension/README.md

 ## Stay in touch

-Join our [Slack channel](https://foxglove.dev/slack) to ask questions, share feedback, and stay up to date on what our team is working on.
+Join our [Discord](https://discord.com/invite/vUVAdFmMFM) to ask questions, share feedback, and stay up to date on what our team is working on.

 ## Developer information